FeckNeck/famille-challessin/README.md

 - [ ] Enable user registration
 - [ ] Make an account page
 - [ ] Make an admin zone
+- [ ] Add Toast for wishlist creation
 - [ ] Use Tuyau library for links
 - [ ] Use Textarea for description fields